ollita7/kiwi/README.md

     }
     ```

-    We can use QueryParams to get an object with tha key values that we send on the url.
+    We can use QueryParams to get an object with the keys and values that we send on the url.

-    For example if you send something like that http://*******/testcontroller/queryparam/1?name=guille&lastname=fernandez you will recevie a json like beloow
+    For example if you send something like http://.../testcontroller/queryparam/1?name=guille&lastname=fernandez you will receive an object like below:

     ```javascript
     @Get('/queryparam/:id')
-    public queryparam(@QueryParam() object: any, @Param('id') id: string){
+    public queryparam(@QueryParam() object: any, @Param('id') id: string) {
         return object;
     }
     ```